Gaurav1251/Devops_Tasks/Terraform/README.md

        4. Automate VPC and EC2 Instance Creation using Terraform Variables : This task involves automating the creation of a Virtual Private Cloud (VPC) and launching an EC2 instance in AWS using Terraform.
 The configuration utilizes variables to enhance flexibility and ease of customization.

+       5. Automate VPC and EC2 Instance Creation using Terraform Modules : This task automates the creation of a Virtual Private Cloud (VPC) and EC2 instance in AWS using Terraform modules.
+Variables are used for flexibility, enabling easy adjustments for different configurations.

   Note: More tasks will be added as we explore additional Terraform use cases.